yunmokoo/Chatbot_QLoRa/README.md

 https://www.reddit.com/r/LangChain/comments/14edb3s/how_to_use_langchain_with_local_llm/

-github example done with Llama.
+github example done with gpt4all.

 https://github.com/jlonge4/local_llama